1-Uryson width and covers: Surfaces

 After doing this process for each $i$, the resulting set $Z' = \bigcup_{i=1}^k Z'_i$ should look very much like the right side of $Z$, but rectilinear.
 Our choice of how to order the sets $Z_i$, together with our choice of vertical segments moving toward the left, guarantees that none of the sets $Z'_i$ intersect each other.

 Still in the special case, let us check the properties specified by the lemma statement.
-Matching up the complementary components $U_j$, ordered arbitrarily with their corresponding $U'_j$, we find that properties (1), (2), and (3) are automatic from the construction.
-We only need to verify property (4).
-For each $Z'_i$, the property is automatic from our construction, because the vertical segment reaches the bottom of the rectangle exactly when $Z_i$ touches the bottom component of $\del \widetilde{\Sigma}$, and the vertical segment reaches the top of the rectangle exactly when $Z_i$ touches the top component of $\del \widetilde{\Sigma}$.
+We find that properties (1), (2) and (3) are automatic for $Z'_i$ from the construction.
+Property (4) holds for $Z_i$ because for each $Z'_i$ the vertical segment reaches the top of the rectangle exactly when $Z_i$ touches the top component of $\del \widetilde{\Sigma}$, and the vertical segment reaches the bottom of the rectangle exactly when $Z_i$ touches the bottom component of $\del \widetilde{\Sigma}$.

-For each $U'_j$, its convex hull is a rectangle, and every part of the boundary of the convex hull that is not in the boundary of $[0, \varepsilon] \times [0, L]$ is part of some $Z'_i$.
-Furthermore, there are paths in $U'_j$ that follow arbitrarily close to this part of the boundary of the convex hull.
-Thus, property (4) for $U'_j$ is inherited from property (4) of the $Z'_i$ that encloses it.
-This completes the proof of the lemma in the special case.